mpramodkumar/mock-bcts/README.md

 ## _Mock_ : Blockchain - Trade & Supply Chain Finance Platform

-This project will be a single page HTML report about various aspects of the Launchpad idea - Blockchain - Trade & Supply Chain Finance Platform
+This __mock project__ will be a single page HTML report about various aspects of the Launchpad idea - Blockchain - Trade & Supply Chain Finance Platform

-The project uses express as the web server and a static HTML template using with boostrap.
+The project uses express as the web server and a static HTML built with boostrap.

+## Contributing

+Refer [here](https://github.com/CognizantStudio/mock-bcts/blob/add-contributing-guides/.github/CONTRIBUTING.md) to know more about the  commit comments, branching, naming, merging, pull requests, reviews etc.

 ## Getting started